 “This has become a pretty colossal endeavour,” says Rex Sinquefield, cheerfully.
 The 76-year-old serial entrepreneur and former investment manager made his fortune in the 1970s by pioneering index funds, the stock-market device that groups diverse stock portfolios and tracks them on the markets.
 Upon retirement, his attention returned to chess, a pastime he first picked up as a teenager playing “postal chess”, where players mark their move on a checkerboard postcard before mailing it back to their opponent.

-“It’s been incredibly successful,” Sinquefield says, of the St Louis Chess Club, which he founded 12 years ago, and the satellite endeavours it has spawned since.
+“It’s been incredibly successful,” Sinquefield says, of the St Louis Chess Club, which he c0-founded 12 years ago, and the satellite endeavours it has spawned since.
 The club has almost single-handedly made this midwestern city the hub of US chess and one of the world’s best-regarded centres for the game.
-One hundred tournaments take place here every year, including the US Championships, and Sinquefield estimates that major chess events bring tens of millions of dollars into the city every year.
+Hundreds of tournaments take place here every year, including the US Championships, and Sinquefield estimates that chess events have brought millions of dollars into the city over the years.